SheetalMaurya/MvvmCross-Wiki/v3-02-03-Tip-Calc-A-Xamarin.Android-UI-project.md

 - notice that this 'layout' is already by default a vertical `LinearLayout` - for XAMLites, this is like a `StackPanel`

-- within this layour we'll add some `TextView`s to provide some static text labels - for XAMLites, these are "like `TextBlock`s
+- within this layout we'll add some `TextView`s to provide some static text labels - for XAMLites, these are "like `TextBlock`s

         <TextView
             android:layout_width="fill_parent"